Mackenzie Ulam, MS, LPC Associate, EMDR-t

 I’m Mackenzie, a Licensed Professional Counselor Associate at Sharp Wellness supervised by Dr. Lisa Grubbs, Ph.D., LPC-S. I like to think of myself as your greatest ally, someone who will get down in the mud with you and help you pull yourself out of it.
 I help adolescents and adults navigate our unpredictable world and learn how to love themselves in the process.

 My mission is to cultivate a space in which you feel safe to come as you are and discover your authentic self.
 I view therapy as an ongoing, collaborative process in which we will establish and revisit goals together.
 I utilize a trauma-informed lens when examining client issues and believe that the past can provide insight into the present.
-While I have experience working with clients of a variety of ages and backgrounds, I am particularly passionate about providing LGBTQIA+ affirmative care and supporting those with high levels of anxiety.
+While I have experience working with clients of a variety of ages and backgrounds, I am particularly passionate about building safe spaces for teens and young adults to explore their identity and work through their various anxieties.

 • Trauma-Informed